bucs445fall2025/project-team-rocket/sprints/ch9_sprint/sprint_notes.md

 **User Story 3.3: Edit/Delete Own Comments**
 - As a commenter, I want to edit or delete my comments so that I can correct mistakes or remove comments I no longer want visible

-**User Story 4.1: Keyword Search**
-- As a student looking for specific opportunities, I want to search by keywords like company names or job titles so that I can quickly find relevant internships

 ### Planning